Biblical Radio Dramas/Storytelling ProgramsLast Updated: 07/16/2017

 Unshackled.
 True-life dramas (October 7, 1950 - present) 3200+ episodes.

 Longest running broadcast radio drama in history!
 Heard in several languages and nations.
 Still recorded in front of a studio audience from Pacific Garden Ministries, “The Old Lighthouse” in Chicago, Illinois.
 Presents true life stories of men and women dealing with issues ranging from alcoholism to mental depression whose lives were “unshackled” by the love of Christ.
-Visit www.unshackled.org for an archive of 2003 to the present episodes.
+Visit www.unshackled.org to find a local radio station or hear archived episodes.
 Episodes that deal with more mature content are given a parental advisory at the beginning.

 Unshackled 65th Anniversary blog article